• About

 Instructions

-• In a medium bowl whisk together all ingredients for the vinaigrette until fully combined.
-Season with additional salt and pepper, to taste.
+• In a medium bowl, whisk together the olive oil, fresh lime juice, minced garlic, honey, cilantro, salt, and black pepper until fully combined—season with additional salt and pepper to taste.
 Set aside until ready to serve.

 Nutritional Information